 Events for objects are handled differently than other resources.
 Objects do not emit events by default.
 Use the Console, CLI, or API to enable a bucket to emit events for object state changes.
 You can enable events for object state changes during or after bucket creation.

 You can set up different types of notifications to alert you when any change happens to during your data transfer.
 See Notifications Overview.

 To fully utilize notifications, setup events that trigger the notifications.
 See Overview of Events.

-Now you are ready to prepare for your data transfer.
-See the following pages for more information on each of the data transfer methods:
+Now you are ready to prepare for your data transfer or export.
+See the following pages for more information on each of the data transfer or export methods: